Suitters/s-ixchg/SPEC.md

 (* can be used to refer back to an alias (i.e. alias of alias) *) backref
     : "$ref" : "#" string
     ;

+(* can be used to defer resolution until run-time *) parameter
+    : "?parameter" : name
+    ;

 (* type describes the form an argument can take *)